ADHD Coaching for Solicitors & Barristers

 I’m a barrister, not a solicitor.
 Is this relevant to me?

 Yes.
 The specific challenges differ (you may not have time recording, but you have case preparation, administration, and the post-hearing crash).
-I work with both solicitors and barristers.
+I work with solicitors, barristers and other lawyers.

 Coaching is not therapy and does not create a clinical record.
 Sessions are completely confidential.
 Privacy Policy